A. R. Murugadoss: Career

 During his college days, Murugadoss was active in cultural events, particularly in mimicry and drawing.
 He subsequently became a cinephile watching up to seven films a week in his hometown and started writing jokes as well.
 After Ananda Vikatan published them, Murugadoss began to think of becoming a story writer.
 At Bharathidasan University he started to write sketch comedies and acted in them.
 After college he tried to join the Madras Film Institute, but was rejected.
 Nevertheless, Murugadoss stayed in Chennai in multiple functions.
 First, he became an assistant writer of P. Kalaimani and wrote dialogues for the Tamil film Madurai Meenakshi.
-He became assistant director of Ratchagan (1997) for half of the film and continued as assistant script director for the Telugu film Kalusukundam Ra.
-Murugadoss then worked with S. J. Surya for the film Kushi.
+He became assistant director of Ratchagan (1997) for half of the film and continued as assistant script director for the Telugu film Kalisundam Raa.
+Murugadoss then worked with S. J. Surya for the film Kushi (2000).

-In 2003, he contemplated making a film titled Varathan with Vikram in the lead role for producer Oscar Ravichandran, but later moved on to other projects.

 S. J. Suryah recommended Murugadoss to Ajith Kumar for directing his debut film, Dheena.
 His next films were Ramana, Ghajini, and Stalin.

+In 2003, he contemplated making a film titled Varathan with Vikram in the lead role for producer Oscar Ravichandran, but later moved on to other projects.

 His fifth film was Ghajini, which was a Hindi remake of his same-titled 2005 film and marked his Bollywood debut.
 It released in 2008 and became the first Bollywood film to gross over ₹100 crore domestically.
 His next Tamil film 7 Aum Arivu, was released in 2011.
 Murugadoss signed a deal with Fox Star Studios to produce two Tamil films.